hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 - Also while calculating implied share price, when the #shares and implied share price are dependent on each other.
 - Create a switch to handle circular references

+## Data Tables:

+- They are very helpful in data analysis, but not so much in pure financial modelling.

 ## Excel Error Types:

   1. **Most Common Errors:**